 (1) Sugai, G., Horner, R.H., Algozzine, R., Barrett, S., Lewis, T., Anderson, C., Bradley, R., Choi, J. H., Dunlap, G., Eber, L., George, H., Kincaid, D., McCart, A., Nelson, M., Newcomer, L., Putnam, R., Riffel, L., Rovins, M., Sailor, W., Simonsen, B. (2010).
 School-wide positive behavior support: Implementers’ blueprint and self-assessment.
 Eugene, OR: University of Oregon. http://www.pbis.org/pbis_resource_detail_page.aspx?Type=3&PBIS_ResourceID=216

 Cassandra Townshend, M.S.W., is the Coordinator of Training and Development for the BEST/PBIS Project at UVM’s Center on Disability & Community Inclusion.
 Her background includes work as a high school social worker, elementary/middle school behavior specialist and outpatient therapist.
 In particular, Cassandra enjoys consulting, training and coaching schools in PBIS implementation as well as Crisis Prevention Institute (CPI) Training.
-Cassandra earned a master’s degree in social work from Washington University in St. Louis and will begin her doctoral studies in Education Leadership and Policy at UVM in the fall.
+Cassandra earned a master’s degree in social work from Washington University in St. Louis and is currently working towards her doctorate in Educational Leadership and Policy Studies at UVM.